elli95/Workflow-CA/README.md

 This project is based on the project: [Social-media-client](https://github.com/NoroffFEU/social-media-client).

 In this project, several tests have been added that show the condition of the use and functionality of the project.
 All tests will automatically run on gitHub when you create a new pull request.
+This project is also configure with eslint, prettier and commit hooks.
+This way the code will be formatted and linted each time you save/committed the code.

 These tests shown below show how the condition (passing/failing) of the test: